pgarbe/garbe.io/_posts/2019-03-21-construct-your-own-cdk-construct-library.md

 The CDK team itself is using an additional tool called [awslint](https://github.com/awslabs/aws-cdk/tree/master/tools/awslint), which is linting the CDK libraries against their own guidelines ([AWS Resource Construct Design Guidelines](https://github.com/awslabs/aws-cdk/blob/master/design/aws-guidelines.md)).

-Unfortunately, awslint can not be used to check your own libraries, but there's already an [issue](https://github.com/awslabs/aws-cdk/issues/1942) to make it public available.
+Unfortunately, awslint cannot be used to check your own libraries, but there's already an [issue](https://github.com/awslabs/aws-cdk/issues/1942) to make it publicly available.

-## Multi language support
+## Multi-language support
 What makes CDK unique is that it can be used in the language of your choice.
 If you also want to publish your Constructs for different languages, all you have to do is to replace the `ts` compiler with [jsii](https://github.com/awslabs/jsii/).
-Jsii calls internaly the ts compiler to build and also watch code changes.
+Jsii calls internally the ts compiler to build and also watch code changes.
 But the `package` command will generate and compile your package to all specified target languages.
 The output packages will be emitted to `outdir`.

 First, install the necessary packages as dev dependencies:
 ```bash